-Outside of his practice, Mr. McConnell teaches international corporate compliance and criminal procedure at the University of Houston Law Center.
+Outside of his practice, Ryan teaches international corporate compliance and criminal procedure at the University of Houston Law Center.
 In 2011, he was named faculty member of the year by the UH Advocates, and his corporate compliance course was recently featured on The Wall Street Journal's Law Blog.
-Mr. McConnell is also a columnist for Corporate Counsel magazine, writing on compliance and risk issues.

-Mr. McConnell is a frequent speaker on criminal charging and compliance developments.
+Ryan is also a columnist for Corporate Counsel magazine, writing the Risky Business column which focuses on compliance and risk issues.
+Ryan is a frequent speaker on criminal charging and compliance developments.

-Over the last five years, he has written numerous articles discussing empirical data gathered from Department of Justice (DOJ) criminal prosecutions and addressing the DOJ's corporate charging trends, charging principles, and corporate monitors.
+Over the last five years, Ryan has written numerous articles discussing empirical data gathered from DOJ criminal prosecutions and addressing the DOJ's corporate charging trends, charging principles, and corporate monitors.
 He also assisted Ethisphere in creating a database of deferred and nonprosecution agreements.
 His research in this area has been cited by Congress in examining the need for legislation on deferred and nonprosecution agreements, as well as corporate monitors, and his research on corporate charging and compliance has been featured in news publications including USA Today and Corporate Counsel.